Last modified on October 27th, 2022

 Some of the people that shouldn’t try to do a keto diet include:

-- Pregnant women—it’s already challenging to make sure you’re getting all the nutrients required during pregnancy.
-Following a keto diet could mean that you and your baby aren’t getting enough of what you need.
+- Pregnant women—it’s already challenging to ensure you get all the nutrients required during pregnancy.
+Following a keto diet could mean you and your baby aren’t getting enough of your needs.
 You need a variety of healthy foods, including fresh fruits, leafy greens, and other items that you might have to limit on a keto diet.

 - Breastfeeding women—When you’re breastfeeding, you need even more calories than pregnant.
 If you put yourself on a restrictive diet, you may not be getting enough calories or fruits and vegetables.